Statistical data assimilation for estimating electrophysiology simultaneously with connectivity within a biological neuronal network: SIMULATED EXPERIMENTS

-strengths $g_{ij}$.
-The first set corresponds to a model that - in Ref~\cite{armstrong2016model} - expresses sequential activations of the interneurons.
+The simulated data were generated from two model versions, each defined by a unique set of synapse strengths $g_{ij}$.
+The first set corresponds to a mode that - when the injected current $I_{inj}$ is a steady, low-noise back ground current - expresses sequential activations of the interneurons.
 These values are on the order of 0.1 $\mu$S (Table~\ref{table1}).
-The second set of $g_{ij}$ corresponds to a model that - in Ref~\cite{armstrong2016model} - expresses simultaneous firing of the neurons.
-These values are on the order of 0.01 $\mu$S (Table~\ref{table2}).
+The second set of $g_{ij}$ corresponds to a mode that - with the same steady injected current - expresses simultaneous firing of the neurons.
+These values are an order of magnitude lower: roughly 0.01 $\mu$S (Table~\ref{table2}).

-To address the first question stated above, for each of the functional modes of circuit activity, multiple versions of the experiment were performed.
-In each version, a distinct set of measurements was employed: 1) membrane voltage of all three neurons; 2) membrane voltage of two out of the three neurons; 3) calcium concentration of all three neurons.
-Of particular interest was ascertaining whether it would suffice to measure information from fewer than all cells in the network.
+For each of the functional modes of circuit activity, multiple versions of the experiment were performed, each version employing a distinct set of measurements.
+These measurements were, respectively: 1) membrane voltage of all three neurons; 2) membrane voltage of two out of the three neurons; 3) calcium concentration of all three neurons.
+The motivations for these choices will be noted in \textit{Results}.

-To address the second question, DA was employed in a pruning experiment.
-Here the simulated data were re-generated from a model in which one or more of the unknown parameters - the maximum conductance of either a synaptic connection or an ion channel - were set to zero.
-With the model used in the cost function unchanged, the VA procedure was tasked with correctly identifying the appropriate parameters as zero.
-This examination has important implications for learning the physics underlying data from a real biological network.
+In addition, pruning experiments were conducted.
+In this procedure, the simulated data are re-generated from a model in which one or more of the unknown parameters - the maximum conductance of either a synaptic connection or an ion channel - is set to zero.
+With the model used in the cost function unchanged, the VA procedure is tasked with correctly identifying the appropriate

+parameters as zero.
+This feature of DA estimation has important implications for learning the physics underlying data from a real biological network; see \textit{Discussion}.

-During the estimation window, the cells received three distinguishable input currents $I_{inj,i}$: the x-, y-, and y-phase-offset output of a chaotic Lorenz-63 model~\cite{lorenz1963deterministic}.
-In addition, steps were spliced into each current at intermittent locations.
+For all experiments, the following protocol was used during the estimation window.
+The cells received three distinguishable input currents $I_{inj,i}$: the x-, y-, and y-phase-offset output of a chaotic Lorenz-63 model~\cite{lorenz1963deterministic}, with steps spliced into each current at intermittent locations.
 The integration time step for the simulated data and the time step of measurement sampling was 0.1 ms; the estimation window was 799 ms.